luyunghsiang/yhluweb/_sources/prospective.rst.txt

   beginning researchers think they must do everything from the very beginning.
 They want to rebuild things; they want to rewrite software; they want to "start from scratch".

+- "People should know why my project is important and feel equally excited."
+Some beginning researchers do not understand how to explain the importance of their topics.
+These researchers jump directly to technical details.

+- "My work is not important."
+Some beginning researchers think their projects are unimportant.
+The questions is why these beginning researchers spend time on these rpojects.

+- "Give me money first.
+Then, I will consider to talk to you."
+Some beginning researchers consider to discuss research only after receiving financial support.
+This is not a good strategy to succeed.

 - "A professor teaches for three hours a week and does nothing else."
   Some beginning researchers do not understand what professors